Health and Safety, Ages 2 to 5 Years - Parent Self-Care

 for you to handle alone, keep your child safe by

 getting help.
 For example, when your emotions are too

 much for you to handle alone, you may not have the energy or desire to watch

 your child as closely as you should.
-Some parents injure their children when
+And some parents injure their children when

-Call 911 right away if you feel you are about to injure yourself or
+Call 911 right away if you feel that you are about to injure yourself or

 Places to go for help include: